Shaving My Face Is One Of The Worst Things I've Done In The Name Of Beauty

 After months of resorting to DIY shaving with a Tinkle razor (almost identical to those used in dermaplaning and probably something you've spotted on Instagram), I noticed stubbly shadows and spots begin to form under my skin and, when three layers of concealer wouldn't cover them up, I knew it was the wrong treatment for me – something which Dr. Anjali sheds more light on.

-"Those that are troubled with excess facial hair are better off having treatments such as regular waxing, threading or better still, laser hair removal," she says.
+"Those that [have] excess facial hair are better off having treatments such as regular waxing, threading or better still, laser hair removal," she says.
 "Although these treatments do not permanently remove the hair, and maintenance treatments may be required, I do believe, however, that they are still better options than dermaplaning."

-So we've established that dermaplaning might not be an effective method of hair removal, especially for those who suffer with a hormone imbalance.
+So we've established that dermaplaning might not be an effective method of hair removal, especially for those who have a hormone imbalance.
 According to Dr. Anjali, the treatment should also be avoided if you suffer from acne or pigmentation problems, as they could potentially become worse following the treatment.

+"Sensitive skin types may not tolerate the procedure well either," she advises, "and those with inflammatory skin conditions such as rosacea, eczema and psoriasis should also avoid it."
+Dr. Chantrey agrees: "Those with active acne and vascular lesions may not be suitable for this procedure."

 Advertisement